weizhou/weizhou.github.io/glimg/README.md

 ## Filters
 ### Color adjustment
+- GLImgBrightnessFilter
+  - brightness: The adjusted brightness (-1.0 to 1.0, default 0.2)
-- BrightnessFilter
+- GLImgExposureFilter
+  - exposure: The adjusted exposure (-10.0 to 10.0, default 1.0)
+- GLImgContrastFilter: Adjusts the contrast of the image
+  - contrast: The adjusted contrast (0.0 to 4.0, default 1.0)

 ### Image processing
-- AverageColorFilter
+- GLImgAverageColorFilter
-- EmbossFilter
+- GLImgEmbossFilter
-- GrayScaleFilter
+- GLImgGrayScaleFilter
-- MedianFilter
+- GLImgMedianFilter
-- SobelEdgeFilter
+- GLImgSobelEdgeFilter

 ### Image blending